Data-driven guessing and gluing of unstable periodic orbits: Methods

+Details on the training hyper-parameters are given in Appendix \ref{sec:app_training}.
 The best choice for $N_h$ is a priori not known other than that we would like $N_h \ll N_{in}$.
 We take topological quantities such as the Kaplan-Yorke dimension $D_{KY}$ as guidance \cite{Linot2019, Linot2022Data-drivenEquations}.
 Note, however, that $D_{KY}$ is a global average dimension of the attractor, and locally the topology might be more complicated.
 Since we are not looking for perfect guesses, $D_{KY}$ is a good starting point.
-One way to identify an appropriate $N_h$ is to train the autoencoder for multiple values of $N_h$ and compare how the loss of the network evolves \cite{Linot2019, Linot2022Data-drivenEquations}.
 For each parameter choice of $L$ and a selection of values for $N_h$, we train 20 autoencoders with different initializations for each value of $N_h$.
 Of the 20 networks, we pick the one with the best test loss.
-We then decide on the value of $N_h$ by considering $D_{KY}$ and by observing for which value of $N_h$ we have considerable drops in the test loss.
+We then decide on the value of $N_h$ by considering $D_{KY}$ and by observing the test loss with respect to $N_h$.

 In this section, we introduced the data-driven dimensionality reduction techniques that we will use to obtain an approximate low-dimensional representation of the high-dimensional discretized system.
 In the next section, we explain how the autoencoder's latent space gives us effective low-dimensional coordinates appropriate for defining loop guesses that are time-periodic space-time fields, lie on the chaotic attractor by matching the statistics of the flow and can be adjusted in length.